rohitharidas001/docker/README.md

 # Order Service
 ## Overview
-Build an HTTP REST API in the language of your choice for a service that stores and returns online grocery orders.
+Build an HTTP REST API in Java or Scala for a service that stores and returns online grocery orders.
 A user of the full API should be able to:
 - Create new orders in the service.
 - Retrieve orders by order id.
 - Retrieve orders by the UPCs they contain.